dantheman213/sonarhawk/README.md

 make deps
 make
 cd bin/

+# You'll want to walk or drive around while running this utility to sample the area that you want.
+If driving recommended to go slow so device has time to scan networks in the area.
 ./sonarhawk-survey -output survey.csv

+# This can be run at any time after the survey has been completed.
 ./sonarkhawk-process -input survey.csv -output survey.kml
 ```

-Open `survey.kml` in Google Earth Pro for a detailed map of the WiFi networks that you surveyed.
+Open `survey.kml` in **Google Earth Pro** for a detailed map of the WiFi networks that you surveyed.